featurehub-io/featurehub-javascript-sdk/README.md

   next();
 });
 ```

-### Some middleware
+### Adding middleware

 To personalise the results for each person, FeatureHub uses _Contexts_ - in browser mode there is only one as a
-browser represents a single user, but in your NodeJS server app, _each request_ can represent a different person.
+browser represents a single user, but in your NodeJS server app, each request can represent a different person.
 Your middleware is typically where you will create the per-request context and personalise it.

 ```typescript